 - Bleeding from the vagina (excessively)

-Most dogs do not require therapy only if surgery is scheduled or injuries has happened.
+Most dogs do not require therapy only if surgery is scheduled or injuries have happened.

 - Healthy dog blood products can prevent excess blood loss in dogs with.
 Whether the liquid portion of the blood (plasma), the whole blood (plasma plus blood cells) or the concentration of clotting factors (cryoprecipitate) can be used.